Exact capacitated domination: on the computational complexity of uniqueness: Abstract

 \section{Abstract}

-We explore the uniqueness of pure strategy Nash equilibria in the Netflix Games of Gerke et al. (arXiv:1905.01693, 2019).
-Let $G=(V,E)$ be a graph and $\kappa:\ V\to \mathbb{Z}_{\ge 0}$ a function, and call the pair $(G, \kappa)$ a {\em capacitated graph}.
-A spanning subgraph $H$ of $(G, \kappa)$ is called a {\em $DP$-Nash subgraph} if $H$ is bipartite with partite sets $X,Y$ called the {\em $D$-set} and {\em $P$-set} of $H$, respectively, such that no vertex of $P$ is isolated and for every $x\in X,$ $d_H(x)=\min\{d_G(x),\kappa(x)\}.$ We prove that whether $(G,\kappa)$ has a unique $DP$-Nash subgraph can be decided in polynomial time.
-We also show that when $\kappa(v)=k$ for every $v\in V$, the problem of deciding whether $(G,\kappa)$ has a unique $D$-set is polynomial time solvable for $k=0$ and 1, and {\sf co-NP}-complete for $k\ge2.$
+In this paper we consider a local service-requirement assignment problem named {\it exact capacitated domination} from an algorithmic point of view.
+This problem aims to find a solution (a Nash equilibrium) to a game-theoretic model of public good provision.
+In the problem we are given a {\it capacitated graph}, a graph with a parameter defined on each vertex that is interpreted as the capacity of that vertex.
+The objective is to find a {\it $DP$-Nash subgraph}:\ a spanning bipartite subgraph with partite sets $D$ and $P$, called the {\em $D$-set} and {\em $P$-set} respectively, such that no vertex in $P$ is isolated and that each vertex in $D$ is adjacent to a number of vertices equal to its capacity.
+We show that whether a capacitated graph has a unique $DP$-Nash subgraph can be decided in polynomial time.
+However, we also show that the nearby problem of deciding whether a capacitated graph has a unique $D$-set is {\sf co-NP}-complete.